MyModel and the route

 runEma function that acts as the main entry point to your static site generator.
 It takes two arguments:

-renderfunction that renders your HTML (we’ll go over this in the next section)
+renderfunction that renders your route (usually to HTML); we’ll go over this in the next section.

 LVar modelas an argument.